 Why Choose Heirloom

-Seed Savers Exchange defines an heirloom as any garden plant that has a history of being passed down within a family, just like pieces of heirloom jewelry or furniture.
+An heirloom is any garden plant that has a history of being passed down within a family, just like pieces of heirloom jewelry or furniture.
 Some companies have tried to create definitions based on date, such as anything older than 50 years.Heirloom Varieties TASTE better

 Crisp and crunchy lettuces, nutty Native American squash, and deep red tomatoes - all conjure up images of down-home goodness and mouth-watering taste.
 The development of modern hybrid seed has increased crop sizes, created larger yields, but the great tragedy is that they have also sacrificed taste.
 Modern hybrids were made for commercial growers - to increase volume for the industry, and to give a product that could be shipped across the country without going bad too quickly..
 Home gardeners and food conniseurs have no need for hybrid varieties...just tender and delicious home grown vegetables.Heirloom vegetables are more nutritious

 Commercial farmers are now paying a cost for their larger fruits and higher yields.
 Recent research has revealed that in many cases, these newer hybrid vegetables are significantly less nutritious than heirlooms.
 Heirloom veggies are packed with vitamins, minerals, and nutrients your body needs most.Heirloom vegetables are open-pollinated

 When you select and save seeds from the heirloom vegetables you grow at home, the more reliable those vegetables will become year after year.
 By doing this you get a better, locally adapted strain of a variety when you save your own seed.
 You also save money because you don't have to purchase new seeds every year!Heirlooms provide a continual harvest